MedSolut AG

 On the one hand, FFP2 masks provide a high level of protection against the SARS-CoV-2 virus.
 On the other hand, particle-filtering half masks also play an important role in various work processes where, for example, fine dust is generated.

 • FFP1 respirators protect against non-toxic dusts.
-With a separation efficiency of up to 80 percent, they protect against fine dust from cement, pulp, limestone, pollen and gypsum, among other things.
+With a filtration efficiency of up to 80 percent, they protect against fine dust from cement, pulp, limestone, pollen and gypsum, among others.

-• Class 2 protective masks can be used in work areas where hazardous or mutagenic substances are present in the air breathed.
-Filtering half masks in this category filter at least 94 per cent of the particles in the air, protecting against toxic dusts such as concrete dust, granite, zinc oxide smoke or calcium oxide.
+• Class 2 protective masks can be used in work areas where harmful or mutagenic substances are present in the air breathed.
+Filtering half masks in this category filter at least 94 percent of airborne particles, protecting against toxic dusts such as concrete dust, granite, zinc oxide smoke or calcium oxide.

-• Class 3 filtering half masks offer up to 99 per cent filtration efficiency and are ideal for work environments where you are exposed to particularly toxic dusts.
-Masks in this product category offer protection from toxic dusts of nickel, cobalt, chromium and even mould spores, for example.
+• Class 3 filtering half masks offer up to 99 percent collection efficiency and are ideal for work environments where you are exposed to particularly toxic dusts.
+Masks in this product category offer protection against toxic dusts of nickel, cobalt, chromium and even mold spores, for example.

 Certain requirements must be met for respirators to carry the FFP1, FFP2 or FFP3 markings and the CE mark.
-It is important, for example, that the requirements of DIN EN 149: 2009-08 are met.
-Among other things, the tight fit and the filter performance play a role in this regard.
-If all conditions are met, certification according to EU Regulation (EU) 2016 / 425 is possible.
+It is important, for example, that the test specifications of DIN EN 149: 2009-08 are met.
+In this regard, among other things, the seal fit and the filter performance play a role.
+If all conditions are met, certification in accordance with EU Regulation (EU) 2016 / 425 is possible.

-All the particle filtering half masks we have for you in our range are tested by MedSolut and are therefore reliable, safe and indispensable in everyday life as well as in a professional context.
+All particle-filtering half masks that we have available for you in our range are tested by MedSolut and are therefore reliable, safe - and thus indispensable in everyday life as well as in a professional context.

-It is not only since the outbreak of the Corona pandemic that cheap masks have appeared again and again within the EU which look like EU-compliant masks at first glance, but on closer inspection do not fulfil the required points.
+Not only since the outbreak of the Corona pandemic have cheap masks repeatedly appeared within the EU that look like EU-compliant masks at first glance, but on closer inspection do not meet the required points.
 Therefore, we would like to inform you here about the essential markings of EU-compliant particle-filtering half masks.
-The FFP mask shows, among other things:
+On the FFP mask you can see, among other things:

-• the CE mark with a four-digit code number from the certification body
+• the CE mark with a four-digit identification number of the certification body

 • the FFP protection level